GetWagz/go-copilot/README.md

 * `COPILOT_CLIENT_ID` The client id for your Copilot instance
 * `COPILOT_CLIENT_SECRET` The secret key for your instance
 * `COPILOT_CLIENT_COLLECT_ENDPOINT` The collect endpoint
+* `COPILOT_CLIENT_CONSENT_ENDPOINT` The consent endpoint, needed for GDPR systems

 ## Testing

 Testing requires an actual account.
 We can do some initial error checking without credentials, but full testing requires the credentials of an instance to use.
-Copilot currently does not offer a way to delete users, things, or events, so testing may appear minimal without credentials.
+Copilot currently does not offer a way to completely remove and reset data so testing may appear minimal without credentials.
 This library is used in production.

 ## Other Libraries